R-js/libRmath.js/README.md

 Some implementation differences exist with R `nmath`

 * PRNG's are not global singletons, but separate object instances and you can have as many as you want.
-The programmer can have deviate generators share PRNG's.
+The programmer can has the choice of having different deviate generators sharing a common source PRNG.
 * Wilcoxon Sum Rank functions `dwilcox, pwilcox, qwilcox` use a fraction of the memory, (R will give memory allocation errors for samples ~1000).
-The JS solution allocates sparse memory.
+The JS solution allocates memory sparsely.

 # Helper functions for porting `R` programs